brbsix/pip-utils/README.rst

     pip install --user pip-utils

 pip-utils is also available here_ as a ZIP application [0]_.
-Once you've download it, you can install it to a directory on your PATH:
+Once you've downloaded it, you can install it to a directory on your PATH:

 ::